esmitsnttdata/docker-coldfusion10/README.md

 Will build and patch ColdFusion 10 as Docker image in Container

-If in Windows make sure all files are with unix EOL formating.
+If in Windows make sure all files use unix EOL formatting.

-Once you have the  pulled down the repo  can build the Docker container:
+Once you have the  pulled down the repository containts, you can run the prepare script:

+    ./prepare.sh

+and then you can build the Docker container:

     docker build -t cf10 .

 And run it with:

-    docker run -d -p 8880:80 -v /var/www:/var/www cf10
+	docker run -d -p 8880:80 -v "[DIRECTORY_CF_CODE]:/var/www cf10

 # Credits